zhongl/scala-with-cats/src/pages/type-classes/instance-selection.md

 ## Type Classes and Variance

-In this section we'll discuss how variance interacts with type class instance selection
+In this section we'll discuss how variance interacts with type class instance selection.
-Variance is one of the darker corners of Scala's type system, so we start by reviewing how it works.
-We then move on to its interaction with type classes.
+Variance is one of the darker corners of Scala's type system, so we start by reviewing it before moving on to its interaction with type classes.

 ### Variance {#sec:variance}